1bl4z3r/hermit-V2/content/posts/explaining-configs.md

 LaTeX is implemented through Mathjax.
   - If you are using this theme as a proper  mathematical blog, enable `global_mathjax` to true in hugo.toml.
 It will enable Mathjax support site wide.
   - Since Mathjax is a heavy script (>1 MB), it is not ideal to run Mathjax site wide, especially if you are in the above cohort.
 However, if you want to use mathematical formulas, you can set `mathjax : true` in Page frontmatter.
 It will enable mathjax for only that page only.

-### Depreciation of `images`

-`images` (in hugo.toml) is depreciated and will be removed in future versions.
-It is an attempt to reduce unnecessary bloat and make the theme as minimal as possible.
-Please refrain from using this.
-If you really need this feature, open an [issue in GitHub](https://github.com/1bl4z3r/hermit-V2/issues).

 ### Enable ScrolltoTop button